|Course coordinator(s)||prof. dr. ir. J Keijer|

-The course highlights three related areas scientifically relevant to development and healthy aging (in other words: aging healthy), corresponding to the expertise of the chair groups involved.
-We start with an introduction and refreshing previous gained knowledge.
-Next, the Dutch Famine will be discussed from different angles, which nicely illustrates the interrelationship between development and healthy aging.
-This is followed by a discussion on embryonic development and early life programming.
-In the second week we focus on aging healthy by gaining cellular and molecular knowledge about (muscle) mitochondrial functions, metabolic health and energy metabolism in relation to aging.
-Finally, the third week focusses on immunology and immunomodulation in relation to healthy aging.
+The course highlights three related areas of science relevant to development and healthy aging (or maybe better: aging healthy), corresponding to the expertise of the chair groups involved.
+We start with an introduction and some background.
+Then one case, the Dutch Famine will be discussed from different angle, which nicely illustrates the interrelationship between development and healthy aging.
+Then we focus on embryonic development and early life programming.
+In the second week we focus on aging healthy by gaining cellular and molecular knowledge about (muscle) mitochondrial functions, metabolic health and energy metabolism in relation to aging, with lectures and practicals.
+Finally, the third week is focussed on another important aspect of aging healthy, which is immunology and immunomodulation in relation to aging, again with lectures and practicals.

 - understand how maternal effects and genetic maternal-fetal conflicts change during the evolution of the placenta in live-bearing animals;

 - predict how mitochondria and mitochondrial functions impact aging at a mechanistic level;